 Museum objects have two distinct types of users: general public and the researchers.
 The digitization requirements are quite different for the two types of users.
 While general public may be satisfied with a digital replica of a certain picture or sculpture, a researcher may wish to review it more closely, measure it, be able to view it from different angles, and so on.
-For instance, it would have been nice to have a digitized record of the old Mostar Bridge before its destruction so that architects, artists and engineers could have studied it carefully while building a new one on the same spot.
-Lynch (2002) points out that those who digitize the cultural heritage objects (e.g., researchers) usually have very little contact with those who use them for educational purposes (e.g., curators, museologists, etc.).
+Lynch [20] points out that those who digitize the cultural heritage objects (e.g., researchers) usually have very little contact with those who use them for educational purposes (e.g., curators, museologists, etc.).

-Preservation of, and Access to, the Cultural Heritage in the Flat World
+8. Preservation of, and access to, the cultural heritage in the flat world

-Intellectual and artistic works, performances, and other creative productions of human beings -which can be defined as culture- get forgotten as time passes, unless they are recorded.
-Recorded objects have longer lives but they "inevitably decay" (Lyman & Kahle, 1998).
-As Clark, et al. (2002) emphasize, "[a]ccess to, and preservation of, the physical remains of human cultural and biological heritage are essential for an informed society."
-As a society we are "becoming increasingly dependent on digital artifacts to represent our cultural and artistic heritage" (Rothenberg, 1995).
+Intellectual and artistic works, performances, and other creative productions of human beings - which can be defined as culture - get forgotten as time passes, unless they are recorded.
+Recorded objects have longer lives but they "inevitably decay" [19].
+As Clark et al. [4] emphasizes, "[a]ccess to, and preservation of, the physical remains of human cultural and biological heritage are essential for an informed society."
+As a society we are "becoming increasingly dependent on digital artifacts to represent our cultural and artistic heritage" [26].

 As the examples given earlier show, information and communication technologies (ICT) along with distributed databases provided an opportunity to open up the contents of libraries, archives and museums containing cultural heritage materials.
 Several nations as well as non-profit and for-profit institutions invested considerable amount of money to provide access to such repositories through the Web.
-Zorich (2003) reviewed the issues in relation to the sustainability of digitial cultural heritage initiatives in the United States.
-The US Congress set aside some 100 million dollars in the year 2000 and desigated the Library of Congress to develop a program to preserve digital information for future generations.
-The US-based National Initiative for Networked Cultural Heritage (NINCH) produced a "Guide to Good Practice in the Digital Representation and Management of Cultural Heritage Materials".
-In 2003, UNESCO adopted a charter on the preservation of digital heritage (European Commission, 2005, p.
+Zorich [34] reviewed the issues in relation to the sustainability of digitial cultural heritage initiatives in the United States.
+The US Congress set aside some 100 million dollars in the year 2000 and designated the Library of Congress to develop a program to preserve digital information for future generations.
+The US-based National Initiative for Networked Cultural Heritage (NINCH) produced a "Guide to Good Practice in the Digital Representation and Management of Cultural Heritage Materials".8 In 2003, UNESCO adopted a charter on the preservation of digital heritage ([10], p.
 16-17).